paritytech/parity-bridge/README.md

-`sender` deposits `value` into `HomeBridge`. the `HomeBridge` fallback function emits `Deposit(sender, value)`. for each `Deposit` event on `HomeBridge` every authority calls `ForeignBridge.deposit(sender, value, transactionHash)`. once there are `ForeignBridge.requiredSignatures` calls to `deposit` with identical arguments and from distinct authorities then `ForeignBridge.balances(sender)` is increased by `value` and `ForeignBridge.Deposit(sender, value)` is emitted.
+`sender` deposits `value` into `HomeBridge`. the `HomeBridge` fallback function emits `Deposit(sender, value)`. for each `Deposit` event on `HomeBridge` every authority makes a transaction `ForeignBridge.deposit(sender, value, transactionHash)`. once there are `ForeignBridge.requiredSignatures` such transactions with identical arguments and from distinct authorities then `ForeignBridge.balances(sender)` is increased by `value` and `ForeignBridge.Deposit(sender, value)` is emitted.

 ### withdraw balance on `ForeignBridge` and get it as ether on `home` chain

-`sender` calls `ForeignBridge.transferHomeViaRelay(recipient, value)` which checks and reduces `ForeignBridge.balances(sender)` by `value` and emits `ForeignBridge.Withdraw(recipient, value)`. for each `ForeignBridge.Withdraw` every bridge authority creates a message containg `value`, `recipient` and the `transactionHash` of the transaction containing the `ForeignBridge.Withdraw` event, signs the message and calls `ForeignBridge.submitSignature(signature, message)`. this collection of signatures is necessary because transactions are free for authorities on `foreign`, since they are the authorities of `foreign`, but not free on `home`. once `ForeignBridge.requiredSignatures` signatures by distinct authorities are collected a `ForeignBridge.CollectedSignatures(authorityThatSubmittedLastSignature, messageHash)` event is emitted. everyone (usually `authorityThatSubmittedLastSignature`) can then call `ForeignBridge.message(messageHash)` and `ForeignBridge.signature(messageHash, 0..requiredSignatures)` to look up the message and signatures and call `HomeBridge.withdraw(vs, rs, ss, message)` and complete the withdraw.
+`sender` executes `ForeignBridge.transferHomeViaRelay(recipient, value)` which checks and reduces `ForeignBridge.balances(sender)` by `value` and emits `ForeignBridge.Withdraw(recipient, value)`. for each `ForeignBridge.Withdraw` every bridge authority creates a message containg `value`, `recipient` and the `transactionHash` of the transaction containing the `ForeignBridge.Withdraw` event, signs the message and makes a transaction `ForeignBridge.submitSignature(signature, message)`. this collection of signatures on `foreign` is necessary because transactions are free for authorities on `foreign`, since they are the authorities of `foreign`, but not free on `home`. once `ForeignBridge.requiredSignatures` signatures by distinct authorities are collected a `ForeignBridge.CollectedSignatures(authorityThatSubmittedLastSignature, messageHash)` event is emitted. everyone (usually `authorityThatSubmittedLastSignature`) can then call `ForeignBridge.message(messageHash)` and `ForeignBridge.signature(messageHash, 0..requiredSignatures)` to look up the message and signatures and execute `HomeBridge.withdraw(vs, rs, ss, message)` and complete the withdraw.

 ### transfer on `foreign`